OCahungo/databricks_apparel_streaming/ProjectPlan.md

   - Focus on schema enforcement and metadata.
 This is your first line of defense against bad data.
   - Use the variables from `variables.py` for paths and table names to keep your code maintainable.
+  - For a more interactive experience, run the `data_generator.py` script while testing your pipeline.
+This will continuously generate new data, allowing you to observe how each layer processes incoming records in real time.
+You can stop and restart the generator as needed to see immediate effects in your tables and views.

 - **Task 1: Create `01_bronze.bronze_sales` Table**